sarustamyan/technolab-csharp/docs/lesson04/index.md

 ### Objectives

-1. Print `true` if the given nubmer is a prime number.
+1. Print `true` if the given number is a prime number.

 1. Nested loops.